mmmorris1975/aws-runas/docs/execution.md

 #### Running a command using a role ARN
 The program supports supplying the 'profile' argument as a role ARN instead of a named profile in the config file.
 This may be useful for cases where it's not desirable/feasible to keep a local copy of the config file, and the role ARN is static.

+When using the tool in this way, the necessary IAM credentials must be supplied as either environment variables, or configured in the `default` section of the ~/.aws/credentials file.

 If necessary, the ARN for an MFA token can be provided via the `-M` command line option.